GiliardGodoi/streamlit-apps/README.md

 # streamlit-apps
-This repo holds a bunch of ideas for apps created with streamlit!
+This repo holds a bunch of ideas for apps created with [streamlit](https://docs.streamlit.io) 🎈!